MinecraftForge/Documentation/docs/blockstates/introduction.md

                         .build();
 ```

-Below is part of a map resulting from the state mapper:
+Below is part of a map inferred from the state mapper:

 | `IBlockState`                                                        | `ModelResourceLocation`          |
 |:---------------------------------------------------------------------|:---------------------------------|